-MTH 211 -Calculus for Business and Social Sciences
+MTH 211 - Calculus for Business and Social Science (4 credits)

-IAI: M1 900-B 1.1 Calculus for Business and the Social Sciences covers basic concepts of differential and integral calculus with applications in business and social sciences.
+Calculus for Business and the Social Sciences covers basic concepts of differential and integral calculus with applications in business and social sciences.
 Topics include differentiation techniques, applications of the derivative, integration techniques, and applications of integration.
 This course is not intended to apply toward a major or a minor in mathematics.
 A graphing calculator is required for this course.